wkok/re-frame-crux/README.md

 Key arguments:
 - `:query`       Quoted EDN Map containing the Datalog query
-- `:on-success`  Function or re-frame event vector to be dispatched.
+- `:on-success`  Function or re-frame event vector to be dispatched with the result in EDN.
 - `:on-failure`  Function or re-frame event vector to be dispatched.

 Example FX: